|

 Ravenshelm consisted of four towers

-connected by a curtain wall enclosing a
+connected by a curtain wall enclosing

 large courtyard.
 This structure, as we